-Social Media Campaign

-Change your profile/photo frame to a Day of Silence graphic until 3:00PM your time now until April 23rd.
-Day of Silence is a silent protest of the erasure and bullying of LGBTQ+ people on school campuses around the country.
+Social Media Campaign: Change your profile/photo frame to a Day of Silence graphic now until 3:00 PM your time on April 22.
+Day of Silence is a silent protest against the erasure and bullying of LGBTQ+ people on school campuses around the country.
 By changing your profile, you are raising awareness of LGBTQ+ erasure and harassment!
-Imagine if LGBTQ+ people in schools were invisible, it is a powerful statement that can get folks asking questions and join in solidarity to protect, promote, and empower LGBTQ+ students in schools.
+Imagine if LGBTQ+ people in schools were invisible.
+It's a powerful statement that can make folks ask questions and join in solidarity to protect, promote, and empower LGBTQ+ students in schools.
 Let's paint a message across our online platforms and show them our Silence is Loud!

 - Post a video: Post a video of you being silent.
-You can write your own post about Day of Silence and Why or Who you are being silent for? avoid outing folks and use generic words like "friend, sibling, uncle, etc." You can write your own or use this template: - Today is the Day of Silence a national student-led movement highlighting the silencing and erasure of LGBTQ people.
-Over 4 in 5 LGBTQ students don't see positive LGBTQ representation in their curriculum, nearly 9 in 10 experience verbal harassment, and almost a third miss school because they feel unsafe or uncomfortable.
-I am silent for .
-Until 3:00PM #DayofSilence (add image description if possible) - #DayOfSilence Challenge!
-Post a video or photo and challenge your friends, family, and community to participate.
+You can write your own post about Day of Silence.
+Why or Who are you being silent for?
+Avoid outing folks and use generic words such as "friend, sibling, uncle, etc." You can write your own or use this template: - Today is the Day of Silence a national student-led movement highlighting the silencing and erasure of LGBTQ people. - Over 4 in 5 LGBTQ students don't see positive LGBTQ representation in their curriculum, nearly 9 in 10 experience verbal harassment, and almost a third miss school because they feel unsafe or uncomfortable.
+I am silent for until 3:00PM on the #DayofSilence (add image description if possible) - #DayOfSilence Challenge: Post a video or photo and challenge your friends, family, and community to participate.
 Avoid outing folks and use generic words like "friend, sibling, uncle, etc." You can write your own or use this template: - Today is the Day of Silence a national student-led movement highlighting the silencing and erasure of LGBTQ people.
-Over 4 in 5 LGBTQ students don't see positive LGBTQ representation in their curriculum, nearly 9 in 10 experience verbal harassment, and almost a third miss school because they feel unsafe or uncomfortable.
-I am silent for .
-I challenge: @ to join me in The Day of Silence until 3:00PM #DayofSilence (add image description if possible) - Join our GSA Day of Silence Webinar and learn about all of the resources and opportunities GLSEN will be offering this Day of Silence as well as best practices. - Register here for the Day of Silence Webinar on April 7th at 7:00PM ET/ 4:00 PM PT. - The @GLSEN Bulletin on Instagram Live, Monday, April 19th will also be dedicated to Day of Silence.
-Tune in at 6:00PM ET/ 3:00PM PT. - Join the National Moment of Silence at 3:00PM ET/ 12:00PM PT on April 23rd for 3 minutes of silence
+Over 4 in 5 LGBTQ students don't see positive LGBTQ representation in their curriculum, nearly 9 in 10 experience verbal harassment, and almost a third miss school because they feel unsafe or uncomfortable. - I am silent for.
+I challenge @ to join me in the Day of Silence until 3:00PM #DayofSilence (add image description if possible)

+- Join our GSA Day of Silence Webinar and learn about all of the resources and opportunities GLSEN will be offering this Day of Silence as well as best practices. - The GLSEN Bulletin on Instagram Live on Monday, April 18th will also be dedicated to Day of Silence.
+Tune in at 6:00 PM ET / 3:00 PM PT. - Join the National Moment of Silence at 3:00 PM ET / 12:00 PM PT on April 22nd for 3 minutes of silence.
-Visual Representation

-There are so many LGBTQ+ young artists and we would love for you to share your gifts!
-This year's theme My Silence, My Story is the perfect prompt for this section.
+Visual Representation: There are so many young LGBTQ+ artists and we'd love for these artists to share their gifts!
+This year's theme My Silence, My Action is the perfect prompt for this section.
 Post your art on your social page and at school, explain the connection to Day of Silence, tag @GLSEN and hashtag #DayofSilence for a chance to be featured on our IG page and story!
 Work with your school administration on selecting a location to host this art wall.